ArcBees/dev-site/site/src/main/markdown/gwtp/communication/index.md

 ```

 #Guice/gin configurations
-I will assume here that you're using the default.
+I will be assumed here that you're using the default.
 Advanced configurations will be discussed in another page.
+Just so
-Just so you know, you can make your own `DispatchModule` with your own `ExceptionHandler` that will override `onFailure`.
+ you know, you can make your own `DispatchModule` with your own `ExceptionHandler` that will override `onFailure`.
 Anyway, gin configurations for dispatch almost always only need to add the default to your Ginjector class like this :

 `@GinModules({ DispatchAsyncModule.class, YourClientModule.class})`